What are the emergency numbers?

 After-Hours Maintenance: 972-820-8000

-As a resident of Thousand Oaks, you will have access to all of the amenities at Thousand Oaks, as well as our sister properties of The Boat House and The Hudson (coming soon!)
+As a resident of Thousand Oaks, you will have access to all of the amenities at Thousand Oaks, including the pools and fitness centers.
 Residents must wear their amenities passes for access.
+If you are a registered pet owner, you will also receive access to Bacon's Dog Park at The Shacks.
 The FlatIron District is owned by a separate management company and shared access to the amenities on the north side of Windhaven are not included in your lease.

 Do you have a referral program for friends and family?